top of page

 I have worked in many positions since 1997.
 Case management, medical receptionist, senior assistance manager, mortgage loan underwriter, and I co-own an insurance group.
 I have hospital experience, and have worked in Crisis Intervention as a Specialist II counselor.
 Since 2010 I have discovered a passion in counseling and graduated with a 3.8 GPA.

 My versatile background in business, collections, and management prepared me to provide excellent career guidance for clients who may need assistance in improving their status; and my vast experiences aids in a more in depth understanding those suffering with mental health and physical health issues.
-As such I have provided counseling services and have concentrated my energy and efforts across 29 counties administering to clients with serious psychiatric emergencies such as traum, severe psychosis, or who were at imminent suicidal or homicidal risks.
+As such I have provided counseling services and have concentrated my energy and efforts across 29 counties administering to clients with serious psychiatric emergencies such as trauma, severe psychosis, or who were at imminent suicidal or homicidal risks.
 To these clients, I provided assessments and education, occupational, residential, forensic, and medical assistance.
 I am versed in DSM-5 criteria, emergency care, and involuntary commitment under the Tennessee State law.

 I work with children ages 5 and up, families, individuals, groups, and am able to provide a person centered approach with my clients.
 I am versed in cognitive behavioral, behavioral, cognitive restructuring, motivational interviewing, substance abuse and addictions counseling, career management, leave support, crisis intervention, intakes, conflict management, mental health counseling, senior counseling, play therapy, and am continued in my own education to broaden my base of modalities to increase my skill set.
 Last I also carry a CPR certification in case of emergencies.